sapio-lang/sapio/cli/README.md

 requires an explicit covenant mode.
 Only one network may be active at a time, but each network can have a defined configuration.

+The wizard and `sapio-cli signer new` exclusively create their output files;
+they refuse to overwrite existing files or follow symlinks.
+On Unix, these files have mode `0600`, including when the process has a permissive umask.
+To replace an existing configuration, move it aside first or edit it while retaining private permissions.
+Existing key and emulator seed files remain readable, but loading a file with group or other permission bits prints a warning to stderr.
+Restrict old secret files to mode `0600` as well.

 The command line may be used to specify a different configuration.

 Every network configuration and Studio request context must include `covenant`.